HeitorCAndrade/GRASP_DSE/README.md

 		<directive1>,<directive2>],
-		"function": <function in which directive is located>, "label": <label in which directive is applied>, "constraints":[<constraint1>,<constraint2>],
+		"function": <function in which directive is located>, "label": <label in which directive is applied>, "directive_type":<directive_type>
-		"directive_type":<directive_type>
 	},
 ```
 In each directive group, the primary information is the `"possible_directives"`, it lists all the directives in the directive group, including the empty directive `""`.
- The `constraints`is a list of constraints of using any of the directives of this directive group, each constraint currently is a directive group, i.e `<directive_type> <label>`.
-Therefore, applying one of the `possible_directives`in the directive group would remove the directives groups specified in `constraints`.

  In a concrete example:
  ```
 "pipeline flow_calc_label23": {
 	   "possible_directives":["","set_directive_pipeline \"flow_calc/flow_calc_label23\""],
 	   "function":"flow_calc",
 	   "label": "flow_calc_label23",
-	   "constraints":["unroll flow_calc_label23"],
 	   "directive_type":"pipeline"
 },
  ```
- This would mean that, if an heuristic choose any of the directives in the list: `
-["","set_directive_pipeline \"flow_calc/flow_calc_label23\""]`, the heuristic cannot choose, for the currently design/solution, any of the directives in the `unroll flow_calc_label123`directive group.